-As of December 31, 2022, our outstanding revolving loan balance was \$0.
-The outstanding standby letters of credit balance as of December 31, 2022 was \$620, and we had \$0 of our trade letters of credit outstanding in accounts payable in our consolidated balance sheet.
-We used the trade letters of credit in the ordinary course of business to satisfy certain vendor obligations.
+As of December 30, 2023 and December 31, 2022, our outstanding revolving loan balance was \$0, respectively.
+The outstanding standby letters of credit balance as of December 30, 2023 and December 31, 2022 was \$680 and \$620, respectively, and we had \$0 of our trade letters of credit outstanding in accounts payable in our consolidated balance sheets.
+We use the trade letters of credit in the ordinary course of business to satisfy certain vendor obligations.

 Loans drawn under the Credit Facility bear interest at a per annum rate equal to either (a) SOFR plus an applicable margin of 1.50% to 2.00% per annum based on the Company's fixed charge coverage ratio, or (b) an "alternate prime base rate" subject to an increase from 0.00% to 0.50% per annum based on the Company's fixed charge coverage ratio.
-As of December 31, 2022, the Company's SOFR based interest rate was 5.96% and the Company's prime based rate was 7.50%.
+As of December 30, 2023, the Company's SOFR based interest rate was 7.45% and the Company's prime based rate was 9.00%.
 A commitment fee, based upon undrawn availability under the Credit Facility bearing interest at a rate of either 0.20% or 0.25% per annum based on the amount of undrawn availability, is payable monthly.
-Under the terms of the Credit Agreement, cash receipts are deposited into a lock-box, which are at the Company's discretion unless the "cash dominion period" is in effect, during which cash receipts will be used to reduce amounts owing under the Credit Agreement.
+Under the terms of the

+Credit Agreement, cash receipts are deposited into a lock-box, which are at the Company's discretion unless the "cash dominion period" is in effect, during which cash receipts will be used to reduce amounts owing under the Credit Agreement.
 The cash dominion period is triggered in an event of default or if "excess availability," as defined under the Credit Agreement, is less than the \$9,000 (12% of the aggregate revolving commitment) for three consecutive business days, and will continue until, during the preceding 45 consecutive days, no event of default existed and excess availability has been greater than \$9,000 at all times (with the trigger subject to adjustment based on the Company's revolving commitment).
 The Company's required excess availability related to the "Covenant Testing Trigger Period" (as defined under the Credit Agreement) is less than \$7,500 (10% of the aggregate revolving commitment) for three consecutive business days, the Company shall be required to maintain a minimum fixed charge coverage ratio of 1.0 to 1.0, and continuing until excess availability has been greater than or equal to \$7,500 at all times for 45 consecutive days (with the trigger subject to adjustment based on the Company's revolving commitment).